DOT Drug Testing Services

 We are here to ensure your company, your employees, and your drug and alcohol testing program stay in compliance at all times, so you can focus on your business.

 What are the reasons for conducting a DOT drug test?

 There are five reasons why an employer may request a DOT drug test:

 What substances are tested for in DOT urine tests?

 A DOT drug test screens for the following classes of drugs:

 - Opioids (Codeine, Morphine, 6-AM (Heroin), Hydrocodone, Hydromorphone, Oxycodone, Oxymorphone)

 - Phencyclidine (PCP)

 DOT drug testing rules specify confirmatory testing for any non-negative screens.
-These follow-up drug tests are required by the DOT to be observed.

 Individuals who drive commercial motor vehicles may not use habit-forming drugs, narcotics or amphetamines.